dhis2/dhis2-docs/src/user/using-the-aggregate-data-entry-app.md

 ![](resources/images/data_entry_beta/filter-section.png) { width=60% }

-For section form you can filter only inside a single section.
+For section forms you can also filter inside a single section.
 Enter a value into the input at the top of a section.

 ### Validation { #aggregate_data_entry_app.validation }
 When you're done entering data you can run validation on the data values.
 Validation checks the values against rules set up by your DHIS2 instance.